kyma-project/btp-manager/docs/contributor/04-10-workflows.md

 No parameters are passed from the calling workflow (callee).

 The workflow:
-- checks out code and sets up the cache
+- Checks out code and sets up the cache
-- sets up the Go environment
+- Sets up the Go environment
-- invokes `make test`
+- Invokes `make test`